Up to 100% of the value

 You can receive up to 100% of the equipment’s value through business equipment financing.
 For risky investments, such as items with a high rate of depreciation, lenders may require a 10- to 20-percent down payment.

 The amount of funding you receive is determined by what your business qualifies for, as well as the price of the equipment you’re planning to purchase.

-With most equipment financing programs, the equipment itself secures the loan.
-As a result, equipment loans are easier to qualify for even if your credit score is less than perfect.
+With most equipment financing programs, the equipment itself secures the funds.
+As a result, it’s easier to get equipment loans or leases even if you have bad credit.

 Payments are made monthly or weekly, depending on the specifics of your agreement.

 Is Equipment Financing Right for Your Business?

 Equipment financing is right for businesses that have an opportunity to grow through the acquisition of a certain resource or tool.

 But the question remains: Should you lease or buy your business equipment?
 The route you choose will determine how you finance the purchase.

 Business equipment loans are used to procure equipment you desire to own.
 This makes sense when you require materials you plan to use for 3 years or more.
 Durable machines like cash registers, refrigerators or commercial manufacturing tools are great examples of items worthy of an equipment loan.